Instagram Marketing For Businesses (7 Pro Tips For Success)

 Individuals looking to promote themselves should and still use these tags as I do, but they should also focus on Instagram group hashtags and contest tags to gain greater recognition.

-The use of original hashtags (now a cottage industry on Twitter) should be a priority for you.
+The use of original hashtags should be a priority for you.

 When in doubt, go geo!
-In the latest Instagram update, users now have the ability to transfer that location information to Facebook, Flickr, Twitter, and Foursquare all at the same time.
+Instagram users have the ability to transfer that location information to Facebook, Flickr, Twitter, and Foursquare all at the same time.
 They can even convey where the photos were physically taken.

 Very simple.
 Stats show now that the best time to post to Instagram is between 5 and 6pm locally.
 Go figure.